NBISweden/workshop-reproducible-research/docs/rmarkdown.md

   GSM_IDs: "GSM1186459 GSM1186460 GSM1186461"
 ```

+!!! tip
-In particular, make it a practice to keep track of all input files and add them as parameters rather than hard-coding them later in the R code.
+    Make it a practice to keep track of all input files and add them as parameters rather than hard-coding them later in the R code.

 * Next, take a look at the `dependencies`, `read_params`, and `read_data` chunks.
 They load the required packages, reads the parameters and stores them in R objects to be used later in the code, and reads the data in the counts file, the multiqc file, as well as fetches meta data from GEO.
 These chunks are provided as is, and you do not need to edit them.
 * Below these chunks there is some markdown text that contains the Supplementary Methods section.
 Note the use of section headers using `#` and `##`.